dalisoft/airlight/README.md

 ## Caveats

 - `null` not work or converting not working properly
-- Only Primite values works properly
+- Only Primitive values works properly
-- When you changing something in current tab, things will change into `current tab`, on other all tabs are Synced only when you visit to that tab
+- When you changing something in current tab, things will change into `current tab`, all others tab keep their state, for `localStorage`, things will change only you visit to that tab
+- When you using `localStorage` on 2+ tabs, latest changes may bypass previous change by force-pushing changes and you may lose prev-last state

 ## License